awgh/madns/README.md

 "SmtpUser":"yourburneremail@gmail.com",
 "SmtpPassword":"<password to yourburneremail>",
 "SmtpServer":"smtp.gmail.com:587",
+"SmtpDelay":30,
 ```
+The SmtpDelay parameter determines how many seconds madns will batch up alerts into a single email.
+By default, this is set to 1 minute, so there will be a 1 minute delay before the first email is sent unless the SmtpDelay is set.

 #### Port
 Standard DNS port, only change if you know your setup differs.
 `"Port": 53`